 The Three Pillars of Web Programming

-A webpage is a comprehensive result of HTML, CSS, and JavaScript working together.
+A webpage is the result of HTML, CSS, and JavaScript working together seamlessly.

-By effectively utilizing these three elements, you can create not only simple websites but also sophisticated, logically constructed games as seen on screens.
+By effectively utilizing these three elements, you can create not only simple websites but also complex, interactive applications, including web-based games and dynamic user interfaces.

-What roles do HTML, CSS, and JavaScript play on the web?
+What roles do HTML, CSS, and JavaScript play in web development?

 HTML: The Skeleton of a Webpage